EMI-Group/evox/src/evox_etl/algorithms/so/es_variants/CONTEXT.md

 (no jump-ahead counter streams) and evox_etl's contract is tensor-only `(n, dim)` populations.
 Full analysis: see `src/evox_etl/algorithms/CONTEXT.md`.

+## Known Issues
+- `asebo.py:117` uses `etl.svd` (full reduced SVD: U, S, Vh), which etl's stablehlo-v1 exporter DEFERS (`BackendError` on compiled backends iree/xla).
+Runs fine on the etl-numpy backend (unit tests green) but would fail to export like the NSGA3 `matrix_rank`/`solve` blocker did.
+The NSGA3 fix pattern (eigh-based equivalents, see `src/evox_etl/algorithms/mo/nsga3.py`) is the reference if asebo is ever benchmarked on compiled backends;
+  reconstructing a full two-factor SVD (U and Vh) via eigh is possible but was deliberately NOT attempted here because it's unstable for rank-deficient inputs and asebo is not currently in the benchmark suite.

 ## Notes for agents (verified — do not re-investigate)
 - All functions are PLAIN (no `@etl.defn`); traced via `etl.build`/`etl.run`.
 - Known torch bugs NOT replicated: XNES/SeparableNES use `self.dim` before it